My HomeLab – Enterprise Hardware Running Household Workloads

 What this means is

-1. Latency Matters : IP Cameras is a prime example.
-Whilst having free access to AWS and Azure, running IP cameras in the cloud just doesn’t work without really fast internet pipes.
-My 50mb upload isn’t enough.
+1. Latency Matters : IP Cameras are the prime example.
+Whilst I used to have free access to AWS and Azure, running IP cameras in the cloud just doesn’t work without really fast internet pipes.
+My 50 megabit upload isn’t enough.
 These need to be ran locally, each camera is RTSP’ing close to 10megabits.
 I have 7 of these in my house.
-Thats approx 70 megabits.
+Thats approx. 70 megabits.
 Even assuming you have a really fast upload to the cloud, there is internet weather to take in to account, plus the cost of all that I/O.

 2. CPU Grunt : Low power devices are nice, but it is a balance of quality of life.
-My rack of Raspberry PI 5’s are simply no match for heavy workloads (Immich, HomeAssistant, Frigate) that my family uses and 2 x low power semi modern Xeon’s make short work of them
+My rack of Raspberry PI 5’s are simply no match for heavy workloads (Immich, HomeAssistant, Frigate) that my family uses and 2 x low power semi modern Xeon’s make short work of these (so far).

 3. Cost To Buy : The cost of a modern NAS can be quite expensive.
 I paid $250 for a DL380 G9 (no rails) with 64GB of RAM.
 Simply put the compute is basically free.
 Storage is a universal given but compute is in effect given away.
 I will talk about Cost To Run below

-My though process is really pretty simple and honed by looking after this type of equipment for te.
+My though process is really pretty simple and reinforced by my personal experience of looking after this type of equipment for 25-ish years.
 Decommissioned data centre hardware is really cheap, purpose built to run 24/7 and in my opinion is a far better foundation than any consumer NAS appliance you can buy.

 This is gear that comes out of data centres as organisations refresh their fleets.
 It was designed for continuous operation.
 It has features that consumer hardware simply does not offer.
 ECC memory protects against bit flips.
 Redundant power supplies keep you running during a PSU failure.
 Hot swap drive bays let you replace failed drives without downtime.
 Out of band management via iLO (Integrated Lights-Out) gives you remote console access even when the OS is unresponsive.

-Having ran fleets of these in the past either for myself or past employers they just kind of work.
+This is my opinion and having ran fleets of these in the past either for myself or past employers Enterprise gear just kind of work and hence why this is the path I prescribe.

 Consumer NAS (Synology/QNAP)Enterprise Server (e.g. DL380 G9)